conscious inclusion

 Picture it as a waterfall effect that begins at the top and flows to entry-level hires.

 The best way to start your journey is by identifying current biases.
-Specialized behavior assessments like Harvard’s Implicit Association Test (IAT) can help reveal exclusionary tendencies in thought processes across your organization.
+So, specialized behavior assessments like Harvard’s Implicit Association Test (IAT) can help reveal exclusionary tendencies in thought processes across your organization.

 Challenge Existing Thoughts and Practices